-DBHDD is responsible for participant/individual needs assessments, eligibility determinations, Intake and Evaluation of current and potential waiver recipients, and the assignment of support coordination services.
+DBHDD is responsible for participant/individual needs assessments, level of care (LOC) determinations, Intake and Evaluation of current and potential waiver recipients, and the assignment of support coordination services.
 The Department also manages provider enrollment, certification and approvals, in conjunction with DCH.